kyma-incubator/examples/ory-hydra/scenarios/client-credentials/README.md

 ## Overview

-This example illustrates how to secure resources and lambda functions using two [ORY](https://www.ory.sh/) frameworks:
+This example illustrates how to secure resources and lambda functions using the following [ORY](https://www.ory.sh/) components:
 - [Hydra](https://www.ory.sh/docs/hydra/) - OAuth 2.0 and OpenID Connect Server.
 - [Oathkeeper](https://www.ory.sh/docs/oathkeeper/) - Identity and Access Proxy.
+- [Maester](https://github.com/ory/oathkeeper-k8s-controller) - A Kubernetes Controller that manages Oathkeeper rules using Custom Resources.

 In this scenario, ORY environment is responsible for handling incoming HTTP requests based on a set of user-specified access rules.
 Every request is processed in the following manner: